 If your insurance company refuses to pay for your prescription medications or you have a high copay or coinsurance responsibility, we might be able to help.
 Please check with one of our patient advocates.
 Insurance criteria may vary by program and medication.

-The Prescription Care medication access program covers over 1,500 FDA approved medications which are provided by over 200 assistance programs.
+Prescription Care over access to over 1,000 FDA-approved medications which are provided by over 50 assistance programs.
 The monthly fee for our program is $49 per month for each medication we are able to assist with.
 There are no additional charges.

 We provide a full service advocacy service which includes 100% of the cost of the medications and there are no hidden fees.
 Final approval is determined by each assistance program and you will not be charged any fees if you are not approved.

 We understand that you may wish to cancel should you find a more cost-effective alternative somewhere else.
 If you would like to have your membership cancelled, please review the following guidelines and send us a signed cancellation request by email, fax, or mail.

 You may be eligible for a full refund of your first month’s dues if:

 - you have cancelled prior to the time we have prepared and mailed your new patient kit.

 - you have cancelled and returned your new patient kit, including all materials, within 3 days of receiving the package from us.

 - you have received a denial letter stating that you are not eligible to receive a medication, and have delivered a copy of the denial letter to us within 30 days of its date.

 For a partial refund (half of the first month’s dues), you can return the new patient kit and all of its materials, within the first 30 days.